braxtonhall/galvanize-scheduling/README.md

 $(aws ecr get-login --no-include-email --region us-east-1)

 ### docker tag <image> <tag>, and push to AWS
-docker tag galvanize-scheduling_backend:latest 096743718738.dkr.ecr.us-east-1.amazonaws.com/backend
+docker tag galvanize-scheduling_backend:latest 373316253232.dkr.ecr.us-east-1.amazonaws.com/galvanizebackend
-docker push 096743718738.dkr.ecr.us-east-1.amazonaws.com/backend
+docker push 373316253232.dkr.ecr.us-east-1.amazonaws.com/galvanizebackend

-docker tag galvanize-scheduling_frontend:latest 096743718738.dkr.ecr.us-east-1.amazonaws.com/frontend
+docker tag galvanize-scheduling_frontend:latest 373316253232.dkr.ecr.us-east-1.amazonaws.com/galvanizefrontend
-docker push 096743718738.dkr.ecr.us-east-1.amazonaws.com/frontend
+docker push 373316253232.dkr.ecr.us-east-1.amazonaws.com/galvanizefrontend
 ```

-You can use the existing docker-compose file to build the images, but the front-end build `args` must be updated to wherever you plan to host before building, so that the redirects map to the correct location instead of localhost:
+You can use the existing docker-compose file to build the images, but the frontend `build args` must be updated to wherever you plan to host before building, so that the redirects go to the correct location instead of `localhost`:
 ```
       args:
         - "SERVER_ADDRESS=https://server.ph14interviews.com"